mit2400/Network-QoS-module-for-Docker-containers/README.md

 ## Install guide

-1. kernel compile in linux-4.12 folder
+1. compile kernel in linux-4.12 folder
    - You must either apply kernel patch or install linux kernel-4.12 uploaded here.
-   - We recommend installing linux-4.12 because kernel might fail to compile on other version of linux.
+   - We recommend installing linux-4.12 because compilation may fail on other version of linux.
    - After you download kernel source code, change directory to linux folder and compile kernel using command below.

 	```